diksha-singh-17/api-update-vendor-invoice-reim/README.md

-# api-update-vendor-invoice-reim
+# referece-api-repository
-An application to fetch files from an external site using ftp and sending it to an external site using sftp
+Reference repository to be used in order to create any other API repository
+##